- ADA Accommodations

 How to Request an Accommodation

-In accordance with California Rule of Court 1.100 - external link, requests for accommodations must be made as far in advance as possible, and in any event must be made no fewer than five (5) business days before the date the accommodation is needed.
+In accordance with California Rules of Court, rule 1.100 - external link, requests for accommodations must be made as far in advance as possible, and in any event must be made no fewer than five (5) business days before the date the accommodation is needed.
 The Superior Court of California, County of Sacramento (the Court) may, in its discretion, waive this requirement.
 The Court may be unable to accommodate an untimely request.

 If an accommodation is required to access Court programs, services, or activities a request for the needed accommodation may be made by filling out the Request for Accommodations by Persons with Disabilities and Order Form (MC-410).
 Follow the link to download the form, or obtain the form at any of our court facilities.
 Submit the completed form to the ADA Coordinator for the courthouse which will be visited.